 Working with Thorndike’s law of effect as his foundation, Skinner began conducting scientific experiments on animals (mainly rats and pigeons) to determine how organisms learn through operant conditioning (Skinner, 1938).
 He placed these animals inside an operant conditioning chamber, which has come to be known as a “Skinner box” (Figure 1).
 A Skinner box contains a lever (for rats) or disk (for pigeons) that the animal can press or peck for a food reward via the dispenser.
 Speakers and lights can be associated with certain behaviors.
 A recorder counts the number of responses made by the animal.

 Skinner believed that we learn best when our actions are reinforced.
 For example, a child who cleans his room and is reinforced (rewarded) with a big hug and words of praise is more likely to clean it again than a child whose deed goes unnoticed.
 Skinner believed that almost anything could be reinforcing.
 A reinforcer is anything following a behavior that makes it more likely to occur again.
 It can be something intrinsically rewarding (called intrinsic or primary reinforcers), such as food or praise, or it can be something that is rewarding because it can be exchanged for what one really wants (such as receiving money and using it to buy a cookie).
 Such reinforcers are referred to as secondary reinforcers.

 Link to Learning

-Watch the following clip to learn more about operant conditioning and to watch an interview with Skinner as he talks about conditioning pigeons.
+Watch this clip to learn more about operant conditioning and to watch an interview with Skinner as he talks about conditioning pigeons.